davidmallasen/LiveChess2FEN/README.md

     - tqdm

 2. Depending on the inference engine install the following dependencies:
-    - Keras with tensorflow backend
+    - (Optional) Keras with tensorflow backend.
+Slower than ONNX.
-    - Onnxruntime
+    - ONNX Runtime.
-    - TensorRT
+    - (Optional) TensorRT.
+Fastest available, although more tricky to set up.

 3. Create a `selected_models` and a `predictions` folder in the project root.
 4. Download the prediction models from the